-School governors make collective decisions as part of the governing body whose primary function is to help raise the educational standards and performance of a school by supporting the work of the Headteacher and staff.
-Governors make important decisions on how a school will be run.
+Our primary function is to help raise the educational standards and performance of the school by supporting the work of the Headteacher and staff.
 Specific areas where governors are involved include:

 Who is on a School Governing Body?

-A school governing body is made up of different types of governors to reflect different parts of the school community.
-The most typical of these are parent governors, staff governors, local authority governors and co-opted governors.
+A school governing body tries to reflect the different parts of the school and local community.
+This means the governing body will include parent governors, staff governors, local authority governors and co-opted governors.
 Governing bodies work on a stakeholder model not a representative one so those elected endeavour to provide the views of an average parent, average member of staff, or average member of the community.
-Governors are all volunteers.
-We also look to have a broad range of professional skills on the Governing Body to deal with the many challenging issues which arise in the running of a school.
+We also look to have a broad range of professional skills on the Governing Body to help us cope with the diverse issues which may arise.

-Most governors take up specific roles within committees of the governing body – for example Chair, Vice Chair.
+Most governors take up specific roles within committees of the governing body – for example Chair or Vice Chair of the full governing body or of one of its sub-committees.
 Others take on a responsibility for supporting the work of the Headteacher and staff in a particular area.
 This gives governors the chance to gain a wider knowledge and contribute to the development of the school.

 Glossary of Education Terms

-As with all professions, there is jargon and abbreviations used - these are very clear to the people working in that profession or industry but can seem like a different language to everyone else.
-Education can be a lot like that.
-So Governors have compiled a Glossary of Education Terms: a list of the most common terms which you will come across on this web site and in communications from the school.
+As with all professions, jargon and abbreviations flourish!
+These are clear to people working in that profession but can seem like a different language to others.
+Governors have compiled a Glossary of Education Terms comprising some of the common terms you will come across in communications from the school.
 We hope it will be helpful.